appcornerit/iTunesPicker/README.md

 iTunesPicker 2.0.1
 ============

-A complete App to discover, search and compare world rankings for apps, ibooks, movies and music **from iTunes in any available country**.
+A complete App to discover, search and compare world rankings for apps, ibooks, movies and music **from iTunes in any available country**. iTunesPicker show app price drops from [appcorner.it](http://www.appcorner.it/en/), take a look to [AppCorner Social](https://github.com/appcornerit/AppCorner-Social) you can create a website with your favorites apps or price drops.

 Charts supported by the current version: iOS Apps, iPad Apps, Mac Apps, Music (Song and Albums), Music Videos, iBooks, Movies.